 The Tree hallucination; it's quickly forgotten after Snow White finds her little forest friends.

 The Dwarfs in general, being distinct in personality and very humorous as well.

 Dopey, particularly around the time the film was originally released.
 Many predicted that he would become as big as Mickey Mouse and Donald Duck.
 It didn't quite turn out like that, but still, to think that it might have is impressive.
 Dopey was, in fact, the initial choice for the apprentice role in the Sorcerer's Apprentice sequence from Fantasia.
-He was replaced because Donald was the public's favorite Disney character at the time, and Walt Disney wanted Mickey back in that seat.
+He was only replaced because Donald was the public's favorite Disney character at the time, and Walt Disney wanted Mickey back in that seat.

 Grumpy seems to have amassed a big following in recent times, to the point where a reasonable amount of merchandise is dedicated to him and his sourpuss attitude.

-The monstrous trees Snow White sees during her escape in the woods are still remembered as one of the scariest Disney characters ever created despite them being just hallucinations and thus not even real monsters.
+The monstrous trees Snow White sees during her escape in the woods are still remembered as some of the scariest Disney characters ever created despite them being just hallucinations and thus not even real monsters.

 Evil Is Sexy: The Queen, until she transforms herself into the hag.

 Genius Bonus: When the Dwarfs forcibly wash Grumpy and put a ring of flowers on his head, Sneezy comments that he smells like a petunia.
 In botany, petunias symbolize anger and resentment, meaningful if your name happens to be Grumpy.

 Growing the Beard: This marks Disney's change from whimsical cartoons and into the full length, animated film genre capable of telling a longer, more complex story, not to mention the animation quality is a drastic improvement of the previous shorts.